-Bone cancer is divided into primary and secondary bone cancer: primary bone cancer first forms in the cells of the bone and secondary bone cancer starts elsewhere in the body, eventually spreading to bones.
+Bone cancer is divided into primary and secondary bone cancer: primary bone cancer forms in the cells of the bone and secondary bone cancer starts elsewhere, eventually spreading to bones.

 Primary bone cancers

 Osteosarcoma is the most common type of bone cancer.
 It usually develops in children and young adults.
-After leukemia and brain tumors, osteosarcoma is the third most common cancer among teens in the U.K. and U.S.
+After leukemia and brain tumors, osteosarcoma is the third most common cancer among teens in the United States.

 Chondrosarcoma usually develops in adults.
 It starts in the cartilage cells and moves on to the bone.

-The outlook for a patient with malignant bone cancer depends mainly on whether it has metastasized (spread to other parts of the body).
-If the cancer is localized (has not spread), prognosis is usually good.
+The outlook for a patient with malignant bone cancer depends mainly on whether it has spread to other parts of the body.
+If the cancer is localized (has not spread), the prognosis is usually good.

 The patient initially experiences pain in the affected area.
 Over time, the pain gets worse and continuous.
 In some cases, the pain is subtle, and the patient may not see a doctor for several months.

-- The patient may find he/she loses weight unintentionally
+- The patient may find they lose weight unintentionally.

-- A mass (lump) may be felt in the affected area
+- A lump may be felt in the affected area.

-- Although much less common, the patient might also experience fever, chills, and/or night sweats
+Although much less common, the patient might also experience fever, chills, and night sweats.

 Causes of bone cancer

-Nobody knows what the causes of bone cancer are.
-Patients with chronic (long-term) inflammatory diseases, such as Paget's disease are at a significantly higher risk of developing bone cancer later on in life.
+While doctors are unsure or precise causes, patients with long-term inflammatory diseases, such as Paget's disease are at a significantly higher risk of developing bone cancer later in life.
 However, nobody can explain why one person gets bone cancer while another one does not.
 It is not contagious - you cannot catch it from someone else.